i-m-siddhant/LEARN_GIT/readme.md

 * It doesn't do anything special or have fancy powers.
 It's just like any other branch
 * Many people designate the master branch as their "source of truth" or the "official branch" for their codebase, but not necessary to treat it in this way

 ### *In 2020, Github renamed the default branch from master to main.
-The default Git branch name is still master
+The default Git branch name is still master (not sure about this)*

 ### Head